Macrurido/Morefi/README.md

 personalized.
 The lmrob() and nlrob() from robustbase (version 0.99-2), are used to perform robust regression.

-The package consists of seven functions that facilitate the implementation of the methodology used in this analysis:
+The package consists of nine functions that facilitate the implementation of the methodology used in this analysis:

 <a href="https://macrurido.github.io/Morefi/articles/fn_ARSS.html" target="_blank">fn_ARSS</a>